code-with-divyanshu/MegaBlog_App/README.md

 5. Access the application in your browser at `http://localhost:5173` (or the port specified in package.json).

-### Appwrite Configuration

-- Create an Appwrite account and project at https://appwrite.io.

-- Obtain your project's endpoint URL, project ID, and API key.

-- Create a `.env` file at the project root and add the following environment variables, replacing placeholders with your actual values:

-  1. `VITE_APPWRITE_URL=""`
-  2. `VITE_APPWRITE_PROJECT_ID=""`
-  3. `VITE_APPWRITE_DATABASE_ID=""`
-  4. `VITE_APPWRITE_COLLECTION_ID=""`
-  5. `VITE_APPWRITE_BUCKET_ID=""`
-  6. `VITE_TINY_EDITOR_API_KEY=""`

 ### Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-### License

-This project is licensed under the Apache License - see the [LICENSE](https://github.com/rajanjha9235/mega-blog/blob/main/LICENSE) file for details.

-### Additional Notes

-- Consider adding unit tests and end-to-end tests for robust quality assurance.
-- Explore deploying the application to a production environment using a service like Vercel or Netlify.
-- Refer to the official documentation for React.js, React Hook Form, TinyMCE, Redux, react-redux, react-router-dom, and Appwrite for detailed usage and configuration guidance.
-- This README.md provides a general overview.
-For a complete understanding, delve into the source code available in the GitHub repository.

 ## Disclaimer